geerlingguy/ansible-role-filebeat/README.md

     filebeat_ssl_insecure: "false"

 Set this to `"true"` to allow the use of self-signed certificates (when a CA isn't available).

+### Overriding the filebeat template

+If you can't customize via variables because an option isn't exposed, you can override the template used to generate the filebeat configuration.

+    filebeat_template: "filebeat.yml.j2"

+You can either copy and modify the provided template, or you can, for example, point to a template file in your playbook directory that will be used instead of the managed template.

+    filebeat_template: "{{ playbook_dir }}/templates/filebeat.yml.j2"

 ## Dependencies